E-CAM/E-CAM-Library/Classical-MD-Modules/modules/OpenMM_plectoneme/readme.rst

 Background Information
 ______________________

 We use the OpenMM toolkit for molecular dynamics.
 We implemented functionalities to build a frame (that follows the contour of the polymer) and add twisting energy to a Kremer-Grest polymer system.
-We implemented function to extract *plectonemes*, writhe and twist from polymer conformations.
+We implemented function to extract *plectonemes*, `writhe <https://en.wikipedia.org/wiki/Writhe>`_ and `twist <https://en.wikipedia.org/wiki/Twist_(mathematics)>`_ from polymer conformations.

 Building and Testing
 ____________________

 The module openmm_plectoneme comes with an example script as well as a test script (using unittest python module).
 In order to test the twist implementation we provide a script that make comparison between the twisting correlations we measure from our model with the theoretical one.

-We are currently working on a benchmark between the present module and an already published `Monte-Carlo <https://www.sciencedirect.com/science/article/pii/S0378437119307204>`_ and `rigid body dynamics <https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1003456>`_ codes.
+We are currently working on a benchmark between the present module and already published `Monte-Carlo <https://www.sciencedirect.com/science/article/pii/S0378437119307204>`_ and `rigid body dynamics <https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1003456>`_ codes.

 Source Code